sesh/cert-checker-template/README.md

 ### Some Optional Steps

-- Modify `.github/workflows/run.yml` to configure the frequency you run the bot
+- Modify `.github/workflows/run.yml` to configure the frequency you run the workflow
-- Modify `.github/workflows/run.yml` to update the email address for the bot
+- Modify `.github/workflows/run.yml` to update the email address for the workflow

 ## Results